colingarvey/colingarvey.github.io/docs/_posts/2021-02-19-backing-up-and-restoring-slurm.markdown

 categories:
     - tech
 ---
+Slurm is a workflow and resource manager that runs on High Performance Computing Clusters (read Supercomputers.)
+This article is a brain dump of my experience performing changes to the associations table in its database.
+The associations table manages relationships between users and "bank accounts".
+Bank accounts are a way to charge for cluster resource utilization, primarily cores, but including other finite resources.

+Sacctmgr is the CLI tool used by Slurm to manage its accounting database.
 Prior to making changes using sacctmgr on a large scale, it is always beneficial to create a backup.

 ## Creating Backups
 ### sacctmgr approach
 This backs up the existing sacctmgr associations data to a config file that includes all accounting information.
+NOTE: restoring from this backup does not delete previous associations.
+This is a Slurm bug.
+Therefore, I would highly recommend performing both this for convenience and a MySQL database dump as well.

 This is relatively lightweight on the database and can be performed on any node.